MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/howto-troubleshoot-upn-changes.md

 Windows 10 Microsoft Entra hybrid joined devices experience unexpected restarts and access issues.
 If users sign in to Windows before the new UPN synchronizes with Microsoft Entra ID, they might experience SSO issues with apps that use Microsoft Entra ID for authentication.
 This scenario can occur if users are in a Windows session.
 This situation occurs if Conditional Access is configured to enforce use of hybrid joined devices to access resources.
 In addition, the following message can force a restart after one minute:

-*Your PC will automatically restart in one minute.
+*Your PC automatically restarts in one minute.
 Windows ran into a problem and needs to restart.
 You should close this message now and save your work.*

 This issue was fixed in the Windows 10 May-2020 update.